 Beating your cravings

 You can’t help getting cravings but you can ensure you beat them.
 Very few people are able to quit nicotine ‘cold turkey’, without the help of medicines or nicotine replacement therapy (NRT).
 Indeed research shows smokers who use NRT or medicines are significantly more likely to quit.
 Details of these two methods, and highly useful behavioural techniques, can be found below.
-For further information visit How to Stop Smoking.
+Visit LloydsPharmacy Online Doctor for more advice on how to stop smoking.

 Nicotine replacement therapy